InnuendoPi/MQTTDevice4/docs/index.md

 The communication between CraftbeerPi and MQTTDevice takes place via WLAN.
 Sensors send temperature values ​​to CraftbeerPi and CraftbeerPi sends commands (e.g. switch agitator on / off) to actors.
 The MQTT protocol is used for this communication.
 The MQTT protocol requires a MQTT broker.

+**MQTT in short:**

+MQTT is a publish-and-subscribe protocol.
+Clients, devices and applications publish and subscribe to topics handled by a broker.
+In a CraftbeerPi environment a sensor is a publishing and an actor is a subscribing device.
+Devices or applications never communicate directly, instead they send and recive messages in topics managed by the MQTT broker.
+A topic looks like a named channel or folders, eg induction/temp or upstairs/bathroom/light.
+Hundreds of different topics are possible.
+Each topic behave like a message in- and outbox.
+Messages are send in a compact JSON format, also known as payloads.
+A simple payload from a sensor device can look like this: { "value": 21.2 }.
+The sensor publishes this message into a topic.
+All subscribed clients, devices or application to this topic will receive the message.
+A simple payload from CraftbeerPi to an actor can be this: { "state": "on"}.
+CBPi4 publishes this message into a topic to switch on an actor.
+An actor must subcribe to this topics to receive this message.

+MQTT summary:

+* sensors are publishing payloads (sensor values) into topics
+* actors subscribe to topics to receive payloads (commands)
+* man in the middle is always a broker
+* craftbeerpi subscribes to all sensor topics and publishes actor commands in actor topics
+* sensor and actor topics are unique

 **MQTT CraftbeerPi4:**

 Preparation on the RaspberryPi: Installation of the MQTT Broker